 Once you are "Advanced to Candidacy" and are considered "ABD," you are eligible to enroll in Research for Thesis or Dissertation (299).
-Students holding Teaching Assistant positions can enroll in The Teaching of Anthropology (301 and 302) for a limited number of credits.
+Students holding Teaching Assistant positions can enroll in The Teaching of Anthropology (301 and 302) for 4 credits.
 Anth 301 is only offered in the Fall and meets weekly; Anth 302 is offered in Winter and Spring and meets monthly.
 Anth 301 is a prerequisite for 302.